How to Clean Linux Mint Safely

 How to undo: re-installing removed Asian fonts

 8.1.
 Regrets?
-If you want to re-install the Asian fonts that you've removed by applying the how-to in item 8, simply replace the word "remove" by "install" in its removal command line.
-Run dpkg-reconfigure fontconfig again, reboot and all should be like it was before.
+If you want to re-install the Asian fonts that you've removed by applying the how-to in item 8, simply run the command sudo apt-get install fonts-noto in the terminal.
+Afterwards, run dpkg-reconfigure fontconfig again, reboot and all should be like it was before.

 Remove old kernels